nickloman/nickloman.github.com/_posts/2014-03-09-biom25-16s-practical.md

 Q: Is there any evidence of a gradient?
 (Key: SampleID)

+Q: How do the taxa change over time?

-Q: Which samples do the maternal stool look like?
+Q: Which infant samples do the maternal stool most look like?

 Q: How does diversity change over time?